RedditClimate/redditClimate/index.md

-# Analyzing Climate Skepticism on Reddit
+# Climate Skepticism on Reddit
 ## Introduction

 In this project, we set out to explore climate skepticism as it manifests on [Reddit](https://www.reddit.com/).
 Our goals for this project are two-fold: